 Utah chub have robust bodies and large scales.
 Their coloration ranges from dark olive green or black on the upper back to silvery, brassy or golden sides.
 They can be distinguished by the way their fins align.
-The front edge of the dorsal fin (on the fish's back) aligns with the front edge of the middle fin on the fish's belly.
+The front edge of the dorsal fin aligns with the front edge of the middle fin on the fish's belly.